 Georges Larnicol

-Things have changed.
-They're smaller than average but great value for money at a euro each (2024), and all fabulously fondant and fruity.
-Violet, passion fruit, vanilla and pistachio are worth a special mention.
+They're smaller than average (like Lenotre's) but great value at €1 each (2025), and all fondant and fruity.
+Violet, passion fruit, vanilla and pistachio are our choice.

 Chocolat Illéné